 - It is advisable to make your own notes in this subject.
 As the reading material would be scattered and from various books and sources, making notes would make revision convenient and less time-consuming.

-- Practice is key in this optional.
+- Practise is key in this optional.
 You must practice the derivations and numericals multiple times to be able to reproduce them in the answer booklet with ease.

 - Try to make your answers better than the rest by drawing neat diagrams and presenting it in a good way.
 For example, derivations are always the same and everyone writes them in the same way.
 Here, you can make your answers stand out by presenting a good background theory, writing in a good legible hand and giving good pictorial representations of the same.